algorandfoundation/algokit-utils-py/docs/html/_sources/capabilities/transfer.md.txt

 [LocalNet](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/localnet.md), the dispenser account can be automatically determined using the
 [Kmd API](https://developer.algorand.org/docs/rest-apis/kmd).
 When running against other networks like TestNet or MainNet the mnemonic of the dispenser account can be provided via environment variable `DISPENSER_MNEMONIC`

+Please note that this does not refer to the [AlgoKit TestNet Dispenser API](./dispenser-client.md) which is a separate abstraction that can be used to fund accounts on TestNet via dedicated API service.